 Today, La Porte de Paris continues to create French style desserts using imported ingredients and no chemical additives to stay true to the natural flavour of the sweets.
 Using her design training, Iko creates desserts that are as pretty to the eye, as they are delightful in the mouth.

-The new shop is bright and airy with table seating and cakes on display downstairs and the bakery production upstairs.
 Each day, there will be a selection of cakes prepared, but customers are welcome to make advance reservations 2 days ahead of time to order their favourites, especially if ordering an entire cake.

 We tried a range of items and the fruit based ones really stood out for us.
 Starting with Passionfruit Mango Mousse (百香果芒果慕斯, 320RMB for a 4-6 person cake, 540RMB for 7-10 person).
 Passionfruit is the perfect fruit for summer, its fruity sourness is a great pick-me-up for hot weather days and its exoticness instantly transports you to a tropical location.
 In this cake, the sourness of the passionfruit is balanced with sweetness of Vietnamese green mangoes and there’s a middle cake layer with coconut.
 The inner circle of mango and passionfruit jelly is surrounded by an outer ring of strawberry purée and iced with white chocolate mousse.

 The cute Mango (芒果, 60RMB) dessert looks like a plump, luscious mango.
 Cut through the orange coloured white chocolate shell, to first reveal a layer of mango mousse and then a filling of fresh and Vietnamese mangoes.
 A small amount of kiwi is mixed in to temper the sweetness of the mango.